webability/DOMCORE/readme.txt

 - Windows (lack of) shared memory ?

 ----

+Build 115 2014/11/11
+- Bug corrected in WATemplate, the loop 'sel' metaelement was not working anymore
+- Modified example of templateloop.php to work again with the loop 'sel' metaelement.

 Build 114 2014/10/21
 - Added patterns to WAFile->deleteAll() with * to delete multiple filtered directories